GGSLK/kahoot-tools/README.md

 ## Installation

 To install, just clone this repo and run ```npm i && node main.js``` in the cloned directory.
 Open a web browser and visit your ip with the specified port.
+You can also visit [dviide.xyz](http://dviide.xyz) for an already hosted version of Kahoot Tools.
+Server costs are low because all the heavy lifting is done from the browser unlike some other web alternatives... *Cough* *cough* *kahootspam* *cough...*

 ## Usage